anaclumos/extracranial/posts/2019-10-10-minsapay/en.md

 ![The Minjok Festival Note design for 2018 had photos of the KMLA student council members at the center of the bill.
 The yellow one was worth approximately $5.00, the green one was worth $1.00, and the red one was worth 50 cents.](images/optimized-minsapay-cash.jpeg)

-**But there were problems.** First, it was not eco-friendly.
+**But there were problems**.
+First, it was not eco-friendly.
 Thousands of notes were printed and disposed of annually for just a single day.
 It was a waste of resources.
 The water party mentioned above was problematic as well.
 The student council made Minjok Festival Notes out of nothing special, just ordinary paper.
 That made the notes extremely vulnerable to water, and students lost a lot of money after the water party.
 Eventually, the KMLA students sought a way to resolve all of these issues.

 ## Idea